Committed to making Sugar Hill Inn the most welcoming and enjoyable place to stay in Northern New Hampshire!

 Originally from Caldwell, New Jersey Steve has many passions most of which consist of drinking espresso, shopping for wine, and traveling to places that also make wine.
-When he isn’t shopping for, or traveling to wine, he is watching a DVD about the wine making process with his golden retrievers.
-Steve has been known to put parmesan cheese on his dog’s food.
+When he isn’t shopping for, or traveling to wine, he is watching a DVD about the wine making process.
+After a 9 day adventure across Kentucky to tour as many distilleries as possible Steve’s newest interest is bourbon.

 He is a gourmet and a graduate of the French Culinary Institute in New York City.
 Steve is also a graduate of the University of Denver, William and Mary, holds a certificate in financial planning, and a computer programing certificate circa the Nixon administration.